liyu10000/PPG/segdefects/EXPERIMENT.md

 1. Comparison 1: Weight 1.0 is better than 0.9.
 Stick with w1.0.
 2. Comparison 2: Training with downsampled data doesn't lead to better results.
 Don't use.
 3. Comparison 3: Training on HR+SR > on HR+SR without some SR >> HR only, in terms of HR+SR combined test and also HR/SR separately.
+4. Comparison 4: The more HR+SR data, the better the f1 on HR test set.
+Effect not as clear on SR test set.
+Will train on SR separately in next experiment.
 4. Saving proba and averaging at jointing yields more smooth segments.
 Lead to better performance for HR, but worse performance for SR. I guess the reason of degradation on SR is averaging makes less predictions.

+### Exp23 (08/12/2020)
+ - Idea
+0. Got 7th set of data.
+1. Select gold test set: 10 from HR and 10 from SR. Retrain whole ship segmentation and defect segmentation.
+2. At jointing patch predictions, change threshold from 0.5 to 0.3 & 0.4.
+3. Comparison: amount of SR data vs. performance.
+4. Augment delamination (G) and corrosion (R) for SR.

+ - Config
+1. Train for 90 epochs.
+2. Use batch size 128, patch size 224, backbone resnet34, defect-only data.
+3. Use augmented SR data. (named hrsr_nobg2_w10)

+ - Result
+1. As expected, lowering the threshold will increase recall, with slight decrease of precision.
+2. Additional augment on GR of SR doesn't seem to make a difference, probably because of the limited number of new training data comparing to overwhelmingly large HR training data.

+### Exp24 (08/26/2020)
+ - Idea
+1. Randomly select test set (three shuffles): 30 from HR and 30 from SR. Retrain defect segmentation.

+ - Config
+1. Train for 90 epochs.
+2. Use batch size 128, patch size 224, backbone resnet34, defect-only data.

+ - Result
+1. Different shuffles can lead to different results.
+2nd shuffle works best.